-- Clear reinforcement of the message that class attendance at OKWU is important - Students enrolled but not attending OKWU are identified and processed out of classes (during the first week of the term) in a way that provides full tuition reversal and no failing grades - Maximum efficiency of allocation of instructional resources, making unused class seats available to other students during the open online-registration period - All students get the best possible opportunity for academic success by being present on the first day of class
+- Clear reinforcement of the message that class attendance at OKWU is important - Students enrolled but not attending OKWU are identified and processed out of classes (after the second Friday of class) in a way that provides full tuition reversal and no failing grades - Maximum efficiency of allocation of instructional resources, making unused class seats available to other students - All students get the best possible opportunity for academic success by being present on the first day of class - Students may not drop or withdraw from a progression course

 The enrollment verification process gives OKWU the authority to drop a student for non-attendance.
-These drops will be executed within 24 hours of the second class meeting for the term, (providing the student has made no prior arrangement for missing the classes).
+These drops will be executed in the week following the add/drop period, providing the student has made no prior arrangement for missing the classes.
 Faculty will report non-attendance and students will be dropped with no record.